learn-co-curriculum/react-hooks-react-router-code-along/README.md

 ```

 Let's try it!
 Copy the code below into `src/index.js` and run `npm start` again
-if you've closed down your application at any point.
-Once it is running, point
+if you've closed down your application at any point (don't forget to run `npm
+run server` if you closed down your `json-server` too).
+Once it is running,
-your URL to `http://localhost:3000/`.
-We should still see the home page, but now
+point your URL to `http://localhost:3000/`.
+We should still see the home page,
-it's being rendered using React Router!
+but now it's being rendered using React Router!

 ```jsx
 import React from "react";